 Coyotes typically become established in suburban areas and will prey on dogs and cats.
 In fact, a sign that coyotes are present in a particular area is indicated by a rapid decline in the free ranging cat population.
 Coyotes are also a threat to agricultural livestock in Maryland.
-Livestock and pet losses have been reported in Maryland, with frequency of occurrence correlating with increases in coyote populations.
+Livestock and pet losses have recently been reported in Maryland, with frequency of occurrence correlating with increases in coyote populations.

 Beavers are among the largest of rodents in North America.
 They can weigh anywhere from 30-60 pounds and can grow to be over 40 inches in length.
 They have reddish-brown fur and a hairless, paddle-shaped tail used for swimming in waters.

 Beavers live near the water.
 They cut down small-medium trees to dam up streams and rivers to create ponds.
 One beaver can usually cut down over 200 trees in a year.

 Beaver on Riverbank